jianxunbak/Assignment-3.13/lesson.md

 List<Customer> findByFirstNameStartingWith(String firstName);
 ```

-For more information, you can read more about [JPA Query Creation from Method Name](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation).
+For more information, you can read more about [JPA Derived Query from Method Name](https://www.baeldung.com/spring-data-derived-queries).

 ---